lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_102.md

 <div id="meditation" class="tabcontent">
 102:1 Hear my prayer, O LORD, and let my cry come unto thee.
-<p class = "note">This is Jesus' prayer.</p>
+<p class = "note">注：</p>
 102:2 Hide not thy face from me in the day when I am in trouble; incline thine ear unto me: in the day when I call answer me speedily.
 102:3 For my days are consumed like smoke, and my bones are burned as an hearth.
 102:4 My heart is smitten, and withered like grass; so that I forget to eat my bread.
 102:5 By reason of the voice of my groaning my bones cleave to my skin.

 102:6 I am like a pelican of the wilderness: I am like an owl of the desert.
 102:7 I watch, and am as a sparrow alone upon the house top.